aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

-The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
+**The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience.
-A bigger problem here is that the Go code per se, i.e. the non-OpenGL part, already takes 7-8ms. per frame, for a scene of mild complexity with little action going on.
+Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is perfectly adequate for real time 3D applications with the scenes of Sponza's complexity.**

-Pointers bring [trouble](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap
+_Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap
 allocations.
-They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading
+They also overlap with some other purposes: A mutable function argument qualifier, or a test if the structure field exists after loading
 a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.
+Pointers are also in the type specifiers, Go slice semantics, they also decay..._

 The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
 No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
 Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful.
 I relied on go-vim and :GoDef with printf, and RenderDoc.